Loading...

 SSC GD Constable Exam: Overview

-If you aspire to work with any of the above-mentioned organizations, you need to clear SSC GD Constable Exam.
+If you aspire to get a job as 'Constable General Duty' with any of the above-mentioned organizations, you need to clear SSC GD Constable Exam.
+Now, you need to know the body that conducts the SSC GD exam.

 Who conducts SSC GD Exam?